intelligenxe/.github/CONTRIBUTING.md

 - If you make modifications, **clearly describe your changes** so others can understand what was updated.
   > In practice, this means writing clear commit messages, describing your updates in pull requests, and adding brief code comments when helpful.
   > This ensures that collaborators can easily follow the history and purpose of your contributions.
-- Do not use the project’s **name, logo, or trademarks** in a way that suggests endorsement without explicit permission.
+- Do not use the platform’s **name, logo, or trademarks** in a way that suggests endorsement without explicit permission.

 #### Why This License Works Well
-- It keeps the project **open and inclusive** for all contributors.
+- It keeps the platform **open and inclusive** for all contributors.
 - It ensures that your work is **properly credited and legally protected**.
 - It promotes a **transparent and collaborative open-source community**.
 - It is **commercially friendly**, allowing contributions to reach a broader audience and impact.